eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 This view in the main panel shows the connections between DataWriters and DataReaders that belong to the same DDS Domain.
-They are represented encapsulated inside their physical entities (see :ref:`entities` relationship), and with a connection to the topic they are published and subscribed, respectively.
+They are represented encapsulated inside their physical entities (see :ref:`entities` relationship), and with a connection to the topic they publish on or are subscribed to, respectively.

 .. figure:: /rst/figures/screenshots/domain_graph.png
     :align: center